Description

 Our Unique Testing Process:

-- Assessment of conductivity of different conductive agents;
+- Assessment of electronic conductivity for different active material formulations.

 2. The Limitations of Traditional Test Methods